Red Canary Song Has Supported Asian American Workers, Long Before Atlanta

 “But this becomes a sex workers’ issue beause they’re viewed as sex workers and that’s a unique kind of racism that Aisan women face,” she continues.
 “We are viewed as these hyper-sexual objects and we are killed for that.”

 It has been estimated that women who engage in sex work are 60 to 100 times more likely to be murdered than those who do not.
-And, the risk of being killed is exponentially higher for sex workers of color and those of varrying immigration statuses.
-Erroneous sex trafficking narratives that work to form policies and pass laws that criminilize sex work and increase policing of sex workers or spaces assumped to house sex workers only increases the risk for violence and death, Wu says.
+And, the risk of being killed is exponentially higher for sex workers of color and those of varying immigration statuses.
+Erroneous sex trafficking narratives that work to form policies and pass laws that criminalize sex work and increase policing of sex workers or spaces assumed to house sex workers only increases the risk for violence and death, Wu says.
 It’s also continued and an ongoing threat, especially now that police departments across the country are vowing to increase their presence in AAPI communities as a result of the shooting.

 “It has been proven time and time again that police response to violence in marginalized communities and police ‘intervention’ in marginalized communities is not an effective mode of ‘curbing the violence’ that is occuring in that community,” Wu says.
 “And in actuality, the police force is the one that is instigating a lot of the violence that they claim to be curbing.”

 A 2003 analysis of police violence against street prostitutes working in New York City found that 30% of sex workers interviewed had been threatened with violence by police, and 27% had actually been assaulted by police.
-These numbers are undoubtedly higher, because most instances go unreported, especially by Asian Americans as language barriers and prevailing stereotypes already make it unsafe for them to report hate crimes carried out against them, nevermind the consequences of reporting crimes perpetrated by those with power and authority.
+These numbers are undoubtedly higher, because most instances go unreported, especially by Asian Americans as language barriers and prevailing stereotypes already make it unsafe for them to report hate crimes carried out against them, never mind the consequences of reporting crimes perpetrated by those with power and authority.

 Advertisement